-Physical Characteristics: Almost fox-like in appearance with a thick plumed tail and a mask around the eyes that gives the impression of wearing glasses; thick double-coat; usually a mixture of gray, black and cream and the shading can vary
+Physical Characteristics: Almost fox-like in appearance; thick plumed tail; mask around the eyes; thick double-coat; usually a mixture of gray, black, and cream but shading can vary

 06 of 10

-They are known for being gentle and forming strong bonds with their families.
-They do need a lot of attention and can develop problem behaviors or separation anxiety without this.
+The ancient Samoyed originated in Russia, where it had to cope with freezing temperatures working as hunters, herders, and sled dogs for the semi-nomadic Siberian people.
+These dogs are known for being gentle and forming strong bonds with their families.
+But they do need a lot of attention and can develop problem behaviors or separation anxiety without it.

 Height: 21 to 24 inches (male); 19 to 21 inches (female)

 Weight: 45 to 65 pounds (male); 35 to 50 pounds (female)